How to approach bilingual upbringing

 But what if your family decides to make the leap later in your child’s development, say around 10 years old or even older?
 The challenge may seem daunting, but fear not!
 Children are remarkably adaptable creatures.
 While they may initially struggle to grasp the new language, their determination knows no bounds.
 Picture your child bravely navigating the halls of their new school, armed with a pocket dictionary and a contagious enthusiasm for learning.
 Sure, there may be moments of frustration, like when they accidentally tell their teacher they have “13 years” instead of saying they’re “13 years old,” but those moments only add to the richness of the experience.

 So, fellow parents, whether you’re starting the bilingual journey from infancy or joining in the linguistic fun a little later, embrace the adventure.
 Laugh at the mix-ups, celebrate the milestones, and revel in the joy of raising multilingual marvels.
 After all, the world is your playground, and language is the key to unlocking its wonders.
+And if you need tips on boosting your kids’ resilience, please click here.

-To illustrate, let me share the story of my friend Sarah, who moved with her family to France when her son was five.
+To illustrate, let us share the story of our friend Sarah, who moved with her family to France when her son was five.
 At first, her son struggled to adjust to the new language and culture, but with time, he became fluent in French and even started teaching his parents new words and phrases.
 Sarah often recounts the hilarious moments when they would misunderstand each other, leading to laughter-filled family dinners and bonding experiences that strengthened their relationship.

 Leave a Reply